My pet is sick and your hospital is closed. What should I do?

 - University of Minnesota Veterinary Hospital at 1365 Gortner Avenue in St. Paul.
 Their phone number is 612-625-9711.
-They are open all year round for emergency service.
+They are open year-round for emergency service.

 What types of payment do you accept?

 We take cash and all major credit cards including Visa, Mastercard, Discover, and American Express.
-We no longer accept personal checks.
+We do not accept personal checks.